 - 1 lemon zested.
 Zest the rind off of 1 large lemon making sure not to scrape the white flesh part.

-- 1 tbsp butter for greasing the pan
+- 1 tablespoon butter for greasing the pan

 - Pre-heat your oven to 350 degrees

-- Prepare your cake pan by rubbing 1 tablespoon of butter all around the inside of your pan then adding 1 tbsp of flour to the pan and turning it until the flour coats all of the buttered area of the pan.
+- Prepare your cake pan by rubbing 1 tablespoon of butter all around the inside of your pan then adding 1 tablespoon of flour to the pan and turning it until the flour coats all of the buttered area of the pan.1 tablespoon butter for greasing the pan

 - Set your pan aside.

-- In a large bowl, sift together your flour, salt and baking powder.
+- In a large bowl, sift together your flour, salt and baking powder.2 ¼ cup All Purpose Flour, ¼ teaspoon salt, 1 tablespoon baking powder

-- In a separate bowl add your eggs and your 1/4 cup of packed brown sugar and beat with a hand or stand mixer for 3 minutes on medium speed.
+- In a separate bowl add your eggs and your ¼ cup of packed brown sugar and beat with a hand or stand mixer for 3 minutes on medium speed.4 large eggs, ½ cup light brown sugar packed

-- Add in your lemon zest and mix well.
+- Add in your lemon zest and mix well.1 lemon zested.

-- Now add your ricotta cheese and milk and mix well.
+- Now add your ricotta cheese, olive oil and milk and mix well.2 cups whole milk ricotta, ¾ cup whole milk, ¼ cup olive oil

 - Next, grab the dry ingredients and add those in to your wet ingredients bowl and fold them in until it is well incorporated and there are no big lumps.